Get 80% off your plan for your first 6 months.*

 How bridge loans work

-A bridge loan provides you with quick funds to cover a financial gap until a more permanent source of money arrives.
-This could be the sale of a property, a long-term business loan, or a large payment from a client.
+A bridge loan provides quick funds to cover a financial gap until permanent money arrives.
+This could be a property sale, a long-term business loan, or a large client payment.

 When you might need a bridge loan